opset/openset/docs/osl/language_reference.md

 | max        | return the max value for the expression passed to `min` where rows passed the `where` conditions         |
 | avg        | return the average value for the expression passed to `avg` where rows passed the `where` conditions     |

 > :bulb: aggregations that take expressions are expecting the expression to result in a value.
-The most common expression would be a table column.
+The most common expression would be a table property.
 If the expression has a `nil` value, it will not be counted.

 ```ruby
 matching_row = row.reverse().within(1_year, now) where